mdn/curriculum/curriculum/2-core/3-scripting/6-06-loops.md

 - Looping through collections with `for ... of`.

-- `break` and `continue`.

-Resources:

-- [Looping code](https://developer.mozilla.org/docs/Learn/JavaScript/Building_blocks/Looping_code)

 > **Notes:**
 >
 > - There are many other types of loop in JavaScript that we haven't listed here.
 It is not necessary (or useful) to understand all of them at this stage.
-For now, students just need to understand the purpose of loops, and the most common types.
+For now, students need to understand the purpose of loops, and the most common types.

+- `break` and `continue`.

+Resources:

+- [Looping code](https://developer.mozilla.org/docs/Learn/JavaScript/Building_blocks/Looping_code)

 ---